 Those two cars were the Ford Transit Connect Wagon and the Dodge Ran Promaster City Wagon.
 Both are city-oriented, smaller vans (I live in a city) and both are meant for passengers.
-My car garage was just big enough to accommodate the long wheelbase model of the Transit Connect.
+My two-car garage was just big enough to accommodate the long wheelbase model of the Transit Connect.
 The other small van is the Nissan SV200 but it’s a cargo van only without a back seat.

 I visited a Dodge dealership and test drove the cargo van version of the Promaster City.
 I quickly ruled it out—I was looking for more amenities than the Dodge offered.
 So I had it narrowed down to the Ford.